fzi-forschungszentrum-informatik/Lanelet2/README.md

 ## Overview

-Lanelet2 is a C++ library with ROS support for handling map data in the context of automated driving.
+Lanelet2 is a C++ library for handling map data in the context of automated driving.
 It is designed to utilize high-definition map data in order to efficiently handle the challenges posed to a vehicle in complex traffic scenarios.
 Flexibility and extensibility are some of the core prinicples to handle the upcoming challenges of future maps.

 Features:
 - **2D and 3D** support